Brittany Barrientos, Stinson

 Skelley.Dana@epa.gov

-Dana Skelley serves as the Director of the Air and Radiation Division, U.S. EPA, Region 7.
+Dana Skelley is currently serving as the Director of the Water Division, U.S. EPA Region 7, since March 2023.
+The Water Division handles Clean Water Act and Safe Drinking Water Act implementation and oversight.
+Prior to her detail, Dana served as the Director of the Air and Radiation Division, U.S. EPA, Region 7 since 2020.
 The Air and Radiation Division handles standards implementation, review and approval of state implementation plans, air modeling and monitoring, air toxics, permitting, delegations, indoor air and grants.
-She began her EPA career with the Office of Regional Counsel, serving in a variety of roles.
+She began her EPA career with the Office of Regional Counsel in 1997, serving in a variety of roles including staff attorney, Air Branch Manager, Deputy Regional Counsel, and Regional Enforcement Coordinator.
 Dana received a Bachelor of Science in Animal Ecology and Environmental Studies from Iowa State University and a Juris Doctorate from Drake University.

 Tom Stiles, KDHE